Rofi7777/AIDesignEngine/replit.md

 # Craft AI Studio

 ## Overview
-**Craft AI Studio** is a comprehensive AI-powered design platform with **four main features**: (1) **Product Design Engine** supporting 4-angle generation for multiple fashion categories, (2) **Model Try-on System** generating realistic images of models wearing/using products, (3) **Virtual Try-on** for precise single or multi-product garment replacement on model images, and (4) **E-commerce Scene Composition** combining models, products, and props into complete marketing scenes.
+**Craft AI Studio** is a comprehensive AI-powered design platform with **five main features**: (1) **Product Design Engine** supporting 4-angle generation for multiple fashion categories, (2) **Model Try-on System** generating realistic images of models wearing/using products, (3) **Virtual Try-on** for precise single or multi-product garment replacement on model images, (4) **E-commerce Scene Composition** combining models, products, and props into complete marketing scenes, and (5) **E-commerce Poster Design** with three-module configuration for creating complete marketing posters with products, copy, branding, and pricing.
 All features use Google Gemini 2.5 Flash with complete multi-language support (English, Traditional Chinese, Vietnamese).

 **Tagline:** "Craft Design Ideas with AI"